 Candy, bars, and smaller items

-Candy in a snack machine The chips, slicker packages, pastries, and cookies go on the shelves with 4 or 5 columns, whereas chocolate bars and the smaller candy items go on shelves with 8 or 10 selections.
+The chips, slicker packages, pastries, and cookies go on the shelves with 4 or 5 columns, whereas chocolate bars and the smaller candy items go on shelves with 8 or 10 selections.

 When filling these shelves, you want to fill each candy bar and snack item in the same orientation as the chips.
 You want them facing straight ahead and snugly into each coil, with the packaging facing the same way.
 The orientation we use is the text that moves left to right sits in the machine from bottom to top.